Tinche/incant/docs/tutorial.md

 After a while, your colleague says they require the IP address of the incoming request.
 You explain the Quart API for this (`request.remote_addr`), but your colleague is adamant about following best practices (avoiding global variables) - they want it as an argument to their handler.
-They also want it as an instance of Python's `ipaddress.IPv4Address`.
+They also want it as an instance of Python's [`ipaddress.IPv4Address`](https://docs.python.org/3/library/ipaddress.html#ipaddress.IPv4Address).
 Their handler looks like this:

 ```python
 @app.get("/ip")
 async def ip_address_handler(source_ip: IPv4Address) -> str:
     return f"Your address is {source_ip}"
 ```

-Well, looks like you've got your work cut out for you.

 At the top of the file, you import and prepare an {class}`incant.Incanter` instance.